Things To Know

 Fencing and ornamental wood borders are not yard waste.
 Please dispose of these items in the regular household garbage.

-Call your garbage company, Advanced Disposal | (239) 334-1224, for a cost estimate for large-scale yard waste disposal projects when containerizing or bundling is not an option.
+Call your garbage company, Waste Management | (239) 334-1224, for a cost estimate for large-scale yard waste disposal projects when containerizing or bundling is not an option.

 Questions about Disposing of Electronics, Appliances, Hazardous Materials?